mikaelklingstam/homeassistant-public/scripts__sync-ha-and-public.md

 | `-ConflictPolicy` | Prompt/UsePrivate/KeepPublic/Abort | Prompt | Determines how to handle public-repo edits inside synced folders/files when syncing. `Prompt` asks per file, `UsePrivate` always overwrites with private copy, `KeepPublic` preserves existing public edits, `Abort` stops the sync if any conflicts exist. |

 ## Exported content
-When `-SyncPublic` is used, these paths are mirrored:
+When `-SyncPublic` is used, these private paths are exported (subject to secret scanning):
 - `documentation/`
 - `dashboards/`
 - `packages/`